Wildric-Auric/Unity-MiniGames/README.md

 # Unity-MiniGames
-Mini-games with the goal of making them in less than one hour
+I think I'm too slow when I'm working, so I started the challenge of making mini games in less than one hour.